ISISComputingGroup/ibex_developers_manual/Dependency-Updates.md

 [Nicos Dependency update steps](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Developing-NICOS).

 **Note:**
-We currently use a specific commit of the NICOS upstream repository.
+We are using a fork of NICOS.
 If updating NICOS, ensure that the protocol versions defined in the client and the server match.
 The server version is specified in `C:\Instrument\Apps\EPICS\ISIS\ScriptServer\master\nicos\protocols\daemon\classic.py` and the client version in `/uk.ac.stfc.isis.ibex.nicos/src/uk/ac/stfc/isis/ibex/nicos/messages/ReceiveBannerMessage.java`.
 If these do not match, the script server connection will fail.

 # Updates to consider